 I was recently asked on Instagram for my tips on things to do in London at the weekend that don’t include drinking – and it got me thinking how best I like to spend my weekends hangover free.

-Often I’ll stay in bed and watch TV one evening.
+Often I’ll stay in bed and watch TV one evening (and rather than spend my weekends cleaning I’ve found a cleaner through Helpling UK).
 I got hooked on Transparent after doing Amazon’s 30 day free trial and made the switch from Netflix, if you haven’t seen Transparent yet go watch it now – it is so good.
 But I also like to sit in cafes & read books, write, go to yoga and meet friends for dinner.

 My favourite hangover free weekend activities

 Most weekends are spent practicing at my home from home, Stretch London.
 All of the teachers are wonderful, but my weekend highlights are Alice’s Saturday 11.30, Jody’s Saturday 6pm and Roberto’s Yin & Restorative classes on a Sunday evening.
 You can pair a yoga class with a wander round Broadway Market’s Saturday market & choose from extensive street food options.

 If you’re staying more central – check out Triyoga.
 They have four studios across London and Triyoga Soho is my favourite of them.
 It’s a lovely studio, and they have an extensive timetable.
 See if Lisa Sanfillipo is teaching the 10.45 on Saturday morning (she normally does), she’s a wonderful nurturing teacher.

 Located in Marylebone, Indaba is another lovely yoga studio with free tea!
 The 11.30 Forrest class on a Sunday with Craig is fab if you want to try something different.